From starting Big Cat Rescue to coming under suspicion for Don Lewis' disappearance, this is the story of Carole Baskin only hinted at in Tiger King.

 Police have never officially named Baskin as a suspect in Lewis’ disappearance.

-How Carole Baskin Met Joe Exotic
+The Bitter Feud Between Carole Baskin And Joe Exotic

 With the big cat operation now in her name, Baskin focused on expanding the enterprise.
 She rebranded the operation as a sanctuary, called it Big Cat Rescue, and banned petting and close encounters with the animals.